DynamicsShop/SD-Bulk-Mailer/SD-Bulk-Mailer-Release-Notes.md

 - BCv14 Private App - The length of description and name fields was increased from 50 to 100 characters as per standard D365BC.

+### 9.1.0.2

+#### Enhancements

+NAV 2016 - Added the Posted Purchase Invoices as a Job Type to this release of NAV2016 v9.1.0.2

+### 9.1.0.1

+#### Bug Fixes

+- NAV 2016 - Fix to an issue in the NAV 2016 code base v9.1.0 where the fields on the Job Card are not correctly assigned when the Job Type is selected.
+The fixed code base was released as v9.1.0.1

+- NAV 2016 - Fix to an issue in the 2016 code base v9.1.0 where in certain situations incorrect Ledger Entry Nos were being stamped on the Job Card when the Drafts were issued.
+The fixed code base was released as v9.1.0.1

 ### 9.1.0

 #### Enhancements